neiljethani/neiljethani.github.io/_projects/explaining_with_realx.markdown

     Average rankings by expert radiologists.
 </div>

-Looks like Real-X is the #1 physician recommended explanation method!
+From this, we see that the physicians tended to choose the selections generated by Real-X.

-### How to Implement Real-X Yourself?
+### How to Implement Real-X?

 [Get our code off Github](https://github.com/rajesh-lab/realx)